Library Hours: Monday –Thursday - 7:45 a.m. - 10:00 p.m.

 Individual identification cards are required of each student before checking out library resources.

 A total of five books are checked out at any given time.
-Books are to be returned according to the two-week period stamped on the book.
+A due date print out will be given when books are due back.

 Visually or physically disabled users should feel free to ask for special assistance.